 Mousing around: On a mouse, use the scroll wheel in like fashion, scrolling up for clockwise and scrolling down for anti-clockwise rotation.

-Whiteboard keyboard shortcut: Microsoft lists Alt and Alt as keyboard shortcuts for rating the ruler while it is selected; these currently do not work.
+Whiteboard keyboard shortcut: Microsoft lists Alt ↑ and Alt ↓ as keyboard shortcuts for rating the ruler while it is selected; as of version 26.10421, these do not work.

 See what you measure: You can zoom in and out of your whiteboard with the ruler present.